siemens/ix/packages/documentation/docs/migration/2_0_0/index.md

 <ix-menu-item icon="my-icon"></ix-menu-item>
 ```

-You can seamlessly transition from using the deprecated `tabIcon` property to the new `icon` property in ix-menu-item components while maintaining the same functionality.

-## Event payload changed for ix-menu-settings and ix-menu-about

-Previously, when closing the ix-menu-about and ix-menu-settings components, the close event's detail object provided information as a `CustomEvent<PointerEvent>`.
-However, to improve clarity and provide more specific information, the detail object has been updated to a `CustomEvent<{ nativeEvent: MouseEvent, name: string }}>` format.

-The new detail object includes two properties:

-- `nativeEvent`: This property contains the original MouseEvent that triggered the close event.
-- `name`: This property specifies the name of the component (ix-menu-about or ix-menu-settings) for which the close event is being fired.

-To handle the close event effectively, ensure that your code is updated to reflect this breaking change.

 # New design concepts

 ## ix-menu

-In the latest version of ix-menu, we have addressed the issue of menu items overflowing outside the menu container.
+In the latest version of `ix-menu`, we have changed how menu items overflowing outside the menu container are being handled.
 Previously, when there were too many items, users had to click on a dropdown to see the hidden ones, resulting in a suboptimal experience.

-To improve usability, we have made a breaking change.
-Now, the menu items overflow within the ix-menu itself as a scrollable list.
+Now the list of menu items will scroll vertically to prevent overflow.
 This ensures that all menu items remain contained within the menu, offering a more intuitive and visually consistent experience.

-These enhancements significantly improve the usability of ix-menu and enhance the overall user experience of your applications.

 ### New component `ix-menu-category`